Catholics Affirm Sola Scriptura

 Where

-this boondoggle about, “faith alone” comes from is Martin Luther.
-He supposedly meant ONLY faith is all there is, but he explained this to mean that faith by itself without
+this boondoggle about, “faith alone” comes from, is Martin Luther.
+He supposedly meant ONLY faith is all there is.
+But he explained this to mean that faith by itself without

 something to attach to, some tangible effect, or some literal human